MasoudMiM/ME-Data-Driven/python-code/01_python_fundamentals_for_data_analysis.md

 print(f"Summary: {hot_readings} warm, {mild_readings} mild, {cold_readings} cold")
 ```

+### 📝 Exercise 4A: Basic Loop Practice
+**Add these to your notebook after learning loops:**

+Using your `weekly_co2` list from before, write a loop that:
+- Classifies each CO2 reading as "Good" (<400 ppm), "Moderate" (400-450 ppm), or "Poor" (>450 ppm)
+- Prints the results in this format: "Week 1: 405.2 ppm - Moderate"

+---

 ### 📝 Exercise 4B: Counting with Loops
-**Add this to your notebook after learning conditional processing:**

 1. Modify your code from Exercise 4A to also count how many readings fall into each air quality category
 2. Print a summary showing the total count for each category (Good, Moderate, Poor)